sharpjs/DependencyQueue/README.md

 - The `Enqueue()` method is thread-safe.

-- ⚠ The `CreateItemBuilder()` method is thread-safe, but the object it returns is **not** thread-safe.
+- ⚠ The `CreateBuilder()` method is thread-safe, but the object it returns is **not** thread-safe.
 Multiple threads can each use their own builder instance to enqueue items in parallel.

 - The dequeue methods (`Dequeue()`, `DequeueAsync()`, and `Complete()`)